rng70/Hacking-Resources/README.md

     `Learn HTML`
     `Download Kali on VirtualBox/VirtualBox Workstation Pro`
 3. Learn basic Debian commands to feel comfortable using KALI and download the KALI hand-book
-4. Learn how to be anonymous using Tor, ProxyChains, Whonix and VPN's that don't keep logs (Mullvad VPN), MAC spoofing, DNS spoofing.
+4. Learn how to be anonymous using `Tor, ProxyChains, Whonix and VPN's` that don't keep logs (``Mullvad VPN`), MAC spoofing, DNS spoofing.
     `Tor || ProxyChains || Whonix || Mac Spoofing || DNS Spoofing`
-5. Learn to use BurpSuite, Nmap, and once you really understand SQL try SQLMap.
+5. Learn to use `Burp Suite`, `Nmap`, and once you really understand SQL try `SQLMap`.
     `Nmap || BurpSuite || SQLMap`
 6. Learn your way around Metasploit(=)Armitage but before that understand the different OS vulnerabilities by searching their CVE.
     `Metasploit Framework || CVE Website`
 7. Understand WEP/WPA/WPS, watch out for KRACK which will be released soon and we might learn how to crack WPA2.
     `WPA-WEP info || KRACK`

-Once you have understood these find out about the air-ng suite, aircrack-ng, aireplay-ng and others.
+Once you have understood these find out about the `air-ng suite, aircrack-ng, aireplay-ng` and others.
 Air-ng suite - How to crack Wireless Networks

 8. Learn how to use tamper data, sniff networks and to accomplish MITM attacks.